Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

 (fill in here )

->The application must be developed in Java language using the IntelliJ IDE or NetBeans.
+>The application was developed in Java language using the IntelliJ IDE.

-> All the images/figures produced during the software development process should be recorded in SVG format.
+>All the images/figures produced during the software development process were recorded in SVG format.

->During the system development, the team must adopt best practices for identifying requirements, and for OO software analysis and design.
+>During the system development, the dev team adopted the best practices for identifying requirements, and for OO software analysis and design.

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._
+_Specifies or constraints the code or construction of a system such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

 (fill in here )

->The application must support the English language.
+>The application supports the English language.

->During the system development, the team must adopt recognized coding standards (e.g., CamelCase).
+>During the system development, the team adopted recognized coding standards (e.g., CamelCase).

->The application should use object serialization to ensure data persistence between two runs of the application.
+>The application uses object serialization to ensure data persistence between two runs of the application.

+>The unit tests should be implemented using the JUnit 5 framework.

 ### Interface Constraints